History of the Inn

 William Culpepper (1884-1945) was a prominent local merchant involved with cotton oil, fertilizer, motion picture theaters, hardware, and automobile endeavors.
 He was also a postmaster from 1934 to 1945 and a member of the State House of Representatives in 1933 and State Senate in 1945.
 In the family until the 1970s, this was last of three houses Culpepper built on West Main Street, the others at 903 and 608.

 In 1993, the home was converted to a bed and breakfast, providing Albemarle Sound lodging accommodations.
 Later, the Camellia Guest House was added, and the carriage house was converted into, "The Gathering Place", a social area for guests and a large 2nd floor suite.
 The Inn holds many mysteries, including the combination to a built-in safe.
 The large safe was installed when the home was built and can't be removed or opened.
 The home's original wood floors and ceramic tile baths retain the beauty of the home.
 High ceilings, graceful moldings, and crystal Waterford chandeliers give the home an elegant but comfortable atmosphere in keeping with the 1930's era of the architecture.
-The Audettes are the fifth innkeepers and have lovingly restored the home for the last four years.
+The Audettes are the fifth innkeepers and have lovingly restored the home since 2011.

 Please check our facebook page to see any current special events we are hosting.